Most people clutch their chest and hyperventilate when I suggest they adopt...

 “If, after a week – you decide to keep the pony, you can pay me then.
 I’m asking $800 for her, and she’s worth every penny.
 And, if you decide that things just didn’t work out – that’s fine too, I’ll come out and pick her up, and you’ll owe me nothing.”

-You immediately multiply the crowd pulling power of any ad to put out by featuring a strong guarantee as the main attraction.
+You immediately multiply the crowd pulling power of any ad you put out by featuring a strong guarantee as the main attraction.